tldr-pages/tldr/CONTRIBUTING.md

  - Chinese (Singapore): `zh_SG`.
  - Portuguese (Brazil): `pt_BR`.

-A list of translated templates for alias pages can be found in [here](contributing-guides/translation-templates/alias-pages.md).
+A list of translated templates for alias pages can be found [here](contributing-guides/translation-templates/alias-pages.md).

+Specific rules of Chinese and French can be found [here](contributing-guides/language-specific-rules.md).

 Pull requests that introduce translations are the exception to the single file change per Pull Request rule.
 It is acceptable for several pages to be translated in one pull request.